In Exercises 6–10, use the following results from tests of an exp... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In this context, it refers to the chance of randomly selecting a subject who developed the flu from the total number of subjects.
-The probability can be calculated by dividing the number of favorable outcomes (subjects who developed flu) by the total number of outcomes (total subjects).
+In this context, it refers to the chance of randomly selecting a subject who received the vaccine treatment and developed flu.
+The probability can be calculated by dividing the number of favorable outcomes by the total number of outcomes.

 Recommended video: